Coordination Compounds - Notes, Topics, Formula, Books, FAQs

 Structural isomerism: Structural isomerism is further classified into four categories:

-(ii) Coordination isomerism: This kind of isomerism arises when interchange of ligands between the cationic and anionic species takes place.
+(ii) Coordination isomerism: This kind of isomerism arises when the interchange of ligands between the cationic and anionic species takes place.
 For example [Co(NH3)6][Cr(CN)6] and [Cr(NH3)6][Co(CN)6].

 (iii) Ionization isomerism: This type of isomerism occurs when the counter ion itself is a potential ligand and can replace a ligand from the entity.
 For example [Co(NH3)5(SO4)]Br and [Co(NH3)5Br]SO4.

 (iv) Solvate isomerism: This type of isomerism is similar to ionization isomerism.
-The solvate isomers differ in a way of the water molecule is present as a ligand or simply as a free molecule.
+The solvate isomers differ in the way of the water molecule is present as a ligand or simply as a free molecule.
 For example [Cr(H2O)6]Cl3 and [Cr(H2O)5Cl]Cl2.H2O.

 Valence Bond Theory